Mahmudiyah rape and killings: Rape and murders

 Meanwhile, the fire from Abeer's body eventually spread to the rest of the room.
 The smoke alerted neighbors, who were among the first to arrive on the scene.
 One recalled, "The poor girl, she was so beautiful.
 She lay there, one leg was stretched and the other bent and her dress was lifted up to her neck."
 They ran to tell Abu Firas Janabi, Abeer's uncle, that the farmhouse was on fire and that dead bodies could be seen inside the burning building.
 Janabi and his wife rushed to the farmhouse and doused some of the flames to get inside.
 Upon witnessing the scene inside, Janabi went to a checkpoint guarded by Iraqi Army soldiers to report the crime.
 Abeer's 9- and 11-year-old younger brothers, Ahmed and Mohammed, returned from school later that afternoon, first going to their uncle's home, and then to their still-burning home.

 The Iraqi soldiers immediately went to examine the scene and thereafter went to an American checkpoint to report the incident.
 This checkpoint was different from the one manned by the perpetrators.
 After approximately an hour, some soldiers from the checkpoint went to the farmhouse.
-These soldiers were accompanied by Cortez who puked more than once and had to exit the crime scene.
+These soldiers were accompanied by Cortez, who vomited more than once and had to exit the crime scene.

 Cover-up

 Iraqi soldiers arrived on scene shortly after the incident.
 Green and his accomplices alleged that the massacre had been perpetrated by Sunni insurgents.
 These Iraqi soldiers conveyed this information to Abeer's uncle, who viewed the bodies.
 U.S. investigators concluded that Iraqi insurgents had murdered the al-Janabi family.
 This incorrect report was reported to military leadership, who chose not to investigate the matter any further.
-The murders were not widely reported on inside Iraq, since Iraq was dealing with widespread violence.
-Reportedly, several soldiers heard of or were told about the murders, but chose not to say anything.
-Anthony W. Yribe was among those who were aware; Green told him of what had happened that day that he had killed them, and the following day gave Yribe more details.
+The murders were not widely reported inside Iraq, since Iraq was dealing with widespread violence.
+Reportedly, several soldiers heard of or were told about the murders, but did not say anything.
+Anthony W. Yribe was among those who were aware; Green told him of what had happened that day, that he had killed them, and the following day gave Yribe more details.
 In May 2006, Green was honorably discharged after he was diagnosed with antisocial personality disorder.